Liberatii/documentation/_sources/reference/supported_oracle_syntax/pl_sql.rst.txt

      ...
    END;

-|

 Procedures call
 +++++++++++++++

-We just added ``CALL`` keyword before calling procedures in PL/PGSQL block.
+We just added ``CALL`` keyword before calling procedures in the PL/PGSQL block.

-|

 %TYPE attribute
 +++++++++++++++
-Postgres can handle this almost like Oracle does but it has a few limitations.
+Postgres can handle this almost like Oracle does, but it has a few limitations.
 Postgres cannot use ``%TYPE`` attribute in the column definition of table or type.
 So we substitute ``%TYPE`` attribute with the real column type by getting the column's metadata from DB in this case.

-|

 Select into
 +++++++++++

-To ensure that we select only one row and that any related error is generated if we do not we use ``STRICT`` keyword.
+To ensure that we select only one row and that any related error is generated if we do not, we use the ``STRICT`` keyword.

-|